Purple Sugar Apples

 The Sugar Apple is believed to be indigenous of Central America and the West Indies where ancient Indian sculptures depict the unique tropical fruits.
 Common in the Tropic regions around the world, Sugar Apples also thrive along southeast and southwest coasts of Florida, the warmest parts of the state.
 The Sugar Apple has been studied extensively by Indian horticulturists who recognize ten different types which range in color, size, shape and flavor.
 The Purple variety is prized for both its superior flavor and decorative landscaping.

-Someone shared Purple Sugar Apples using the Specialty Produce app for iPhone and Android.
+People have shared Purple Sugar Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.